 1. Market Analysis

-Before diving into turnkey real estate investing, it is crucial to thoroughly research and understand the market in which you plan to invest.
+Before diving into turnkey real estate investing, you need to thoroughly research and understand the market you plan to invest in.
 Market analysis involves evaluating factors such as 1) local economic conditions, 2) job growth, 3) population growth, and 4) affordability.
 Once you find a market, you’ll want to dive deeper to analyze potential neighborhoods.

 A strong market with growing demand for rental properties will likely yield higher returns and more stable rental income.
 Additionally, understanding local laws and regulations regarding rental properties is essential to ensure compliance and avoid legal issues.